DataDog/documentation/content/en/security_platform/_index.md

 ## Cloud SIEM

-[Cloud SIEM][1] detects real-time threats to your application and infrastructure, like a targeted attack, an IP communicating with your systems which matches a threat intel list, or an insecure configuration.
+[Cloud SIEM][1] (Security Information and Event Management), detects real-time threats to your application and infrastructure, like a targeted attack, an IP communicating with your systems which matches a threat intel list, or an insecure configuration.
 Cloud SIEM is powered by [Datadog Log Management][2].
 With these areas combined, you can [automate remediation of threats detected by Datadog Cloud SIEM][3] to speed up your threat-response workflow.

 {{< img src="security_platform/security_monitoring_overview.png" alt="Cloud SIEM sources analyzed view in Datadog" width="100%">}}